Skip to main content

 • If your next dose is due in less than 48 hours, simply wait and continue your regular dosing schedule on the usual day.

 • If you skip two or more doses in a row, you can either return to your regular dosing routine or consider restarting Ozempic with the initial dose escalation.
-Starting at low doses and gradually increasing them may help reduce potential stomach discomfort after restarting treatment.
+Starting at low doses and gradually increasing the dose helps reduce potential gastrointestinal discomfort after restarting treatment.

 Other considerations to keep in mind include the following: